Anonamous007/help/README.md

 # help

+Good character

+Find the character that appears most often across all possible substrings of a given string.
+If there are several characters with the same highest frequency. print the one that is smallest in lexicographical order.Function description Complete the solve() function.
+The function takes 2 parameters and returns a character denoting the answer to the question:• N. Represents the length of the string• S. Represents the stringInput format for custom testingNote: Use this input format if you are testing against custom input or writing code in a language where we don't provide bollerplate code.• The first line contains T. which represents the number of test cases.• For each test case:• The first line contains an integer N.

 Question: Good character

 Find the character that appears most often across all possible substrings of a given string.